seagreen/acme-pcf-specification/README.md

 ## Specification

-Section 2 of Plotkin's [paper](http://homepages.inf.ed.ac.uk/gdp/publications/LCF.pdf), "2.
-The programming language, PCF"
+This is based off of section 2 of Plotkin's [paper](http://homepages.inf.ed.ac.uk/gdp/publications/LCF.pdf): "2.
+The programming language, PCF".

 Plotkin's paper doesn't provide a concrete syntax, so we make one up.